martinacruz/AniShowList/README.md

-##Future Features
+## Future Features
-Add detail page for all shows
+Add detail page for all shows./
-Mobile responsive
+Mobile responsive./
-Display show title and link to detail page on hover
+Display show title and link to detail page on hover./

 # Getting Started with Create React App